 Other literature has taken a step forward with the single class profile approach and shown that the simultaneous connection to diverse socioeconomic status positions is associated with more critical views on economic inequality.
 In particular, socioeconomic diversity in interpersonal networks (diversity onwards)— understood as the degree of connectedness to dissimilar socioeconomic positions (e.g., occupational classes) has been brought into the discussion of how networks contribute to the formation of attitudes toward economic inequality (Otero and Mendoza, 2023).
 In this sense, it has been argued that dissimilarity within networks refers to cross-cutting social circles, implying access to diverse life experiences and broader exposure to information (Blau, 1977).
 Additionally, another argument is that network ties act as inferential spaces (Mijs, 2018).
 This implies that individuals who reason and experience more diverse networks are much more likely to learn and comprehend about magnitude and causes of inequality (Mijs and Usmani, 2024).
 This diversity of experiences can leverage the connection between economic inequality and labor market rewards, as cross-class contact provides more diverse information and life experiences of others that may foster empathy toward those in economic despair (Sachweh, 2012) or, conversely, legitimize inequality as cross-class contact fades (Vargas Salfate and Stern, 2023).

-[This idea needs further development… “Network as referential context”] Another argument present in the empirical justice theories is how individuals elaborate the justification of inequalities based on what on ‘existential standards’, understood as the factual conditions under which inequality becomes legitimate.
-In the words of Homans (1976), "what is" eventually becomes "what ought to be."
-Therefore, building on empirical justice theory, it is also possible to argue that network ties serve as the social context for these existential standards to be built and contribute to how people form their preferences regarding how fair market mechanisms are when it comes to access to welfare services.

 Additionally, the empirical distributive justice literature has stated that social networks are a relevant part in the formation of preferences.
 In this regard, existential standards—understood as context-dependent benchmarks of fairness that emerge from individuals’ lived experiences and exposure to prevailing institutional arrangements and patterns of social inequality—develop through both informational and socialization processes (Castillo, 2011; Immergut and Schneider, 2020).
 On the informational side, people form expectations by observing how income, status, and opportunities are allocated within everyday contexts, such as workplaces or neighborhoods.
 These localized “referential structures” provide concrete, empirical benchmarks for fairness, rooted in the experiences of others in similar life situations (Shepelak and Alwin, 1986).
 Over time, the socialization process transforms these observations into normative beliefs: people internalize the distribution patterns they witness as legitimate and come to accept them as how things ought to be.
 This dual process anchors fairness judgments in the concrete realities of social life rather than being exclusively caused by normative ideals (Immergut and Schneider, 2020).
 Furthermore, those embedded in structurally diverse networks—especially in bridging positions across otherwise disconnected groups—are more likely to encounter contrasting experiences and interpretations of inequality.
 These ties can offer access to non-redundant information and unfamiliar perspectives, broadening understandings of inequalities and might promote more nuanced attitudes toward justice (Burt, 2004; Vedres, 2022).
 As such, both the content and normativity of fairness evaluations are deeply conditioned by exposure to diverse social settings, particularly as it unfolds over time (Christensen, Dinesen, and Sønderskov, 2024).